openvinotoolkit/openvino/docs/gapi/face_beautification.md

 ```

 The steps to get the masks are:
-* the "sharp" mask calculation:
+* "Sharp" mask calculation:
-    * fill the contours that should be sharpened;
+    * Filling of contours that should be sharpened;
-    * blur that to get the "sharp" mask (`mskSharpG`);
+    * Bluring them to get the "sharp" mask (`mskSharpG`);
-* the "bilateral" mask calculation:
+* "Bilateral" mask calculation:
-    * fill all the face contours fully;
+    * Fully filling all the face contours;
-    * blur that;
+    * Bluring them;
-    * subtract areas which intersect with the "sharp" mask --- and get the "bilateral" mask (`mskBlurFinal`);
+    * Subtracting areas which intersect with the "sharp" mask -- and getting the "bilateral" mask (`mskBlurFinal`);
-* the background mask calculation:
+* Background mask calculation:
-    * add two previous masks
+    * Adding two previous masks
-    * set all non-zero pixels of the result as 255 (by `cv::gapi::threshold()`)
+    * Setting all non-zero pixels of the result as 255 (by `cv::gapi::threshold()`)
-    * revert the output (by `cv::gapi::bitwise_not`) to get the background mask (`mskNoFaces`).
+    * Reverting the output (by `cv::gapi::bitwise_not`) to get the background mask (`mskNoFaces`).

 ## Configuring and Running the Pipeline
-Once the graph is fully expressed, we can finally compile it and run on real data.
-G-API graph compilation is the stage where the G-API framework actually understands which kernels and networks to use.
+Once the graph is fully expressed, compilation of it and running on real data can start.
+G-API graph compilation is the stage where the G-API framework actually recognizes which kernels and networks to use.
 This configuration happens via G-API compilation arguments.

 ### DNN Parameters
 This sample is using OpenVINO™ Toolkit OpenVINO Runtime backend for DL inference, which is configured the following way: